nuagenetworks/vis-graphs/README.md

   - **column*** - attribute name to use to display the value
   - **label** - tooltip label.
 If not specified, column will be used.
   - **format** - [d3 format](https://github.com/d3/d3-format) style to display the column value
+  - **duration** - used to dispaly duration in date time format.
+You may set the format as per your choice.

 ```javascript
 {